Geoffrey Zakarian: Legal issues

-In spring 2011, Zakarian filed for personal bankruptcy in response to a class action lawsuit against him by his former employees.
+In spring 2011, Zakarian filed for personal bankruptcy in response to a class action lawsuit filed against him by his former employees.
 The employees alleged he violated labor laws and sued for back pay.
-Two of Zakarian's partners in the related restaurant supported the workers' claims, but Zakarian's publicist denied the claims.
+Two of his partners in the related restaurant supported the workers' claims but his publicist denied the claims.
 The matter was settled out of court.

 In July 2015, Zakarian withdrew from a planned American-style concept restaurant called The National in the Trump International Hotel Washington, D.C. in the wake of controversial comments made by Donald Trump about undocumented immigrants.
 Trump's statements "do not in any way align with my personal core values", Zakarian said.
 "We are a nation built from immigrants, my family included."
-Zakarian was expected to lose a $500,000 lease deposit.
+He was expected to lose a $500,000 lease deposit.
 Trump sued Zakarian in August 2015 for a sum "in excess of $10 million" for lost rent and other damages.
 The matter was settled out of court in April 2017.

 Television

-He has appeared numerous times on Food Network's Chopped series as a judge with fellow restaurateurs Scott Conant, Chris Santos, Aarón Sánchez, Amanda Freitag, Marcus Samuelsson, Marc Murphy, Maneet Chauhan and Alex Guarnaschelli since the show began, and has also appeared in the Food Network's series 24 Hour Restaurant Battle, also as a judge.
-He has also been on Top Chef as a judge and has appeared in Hell's Kitchen.
-Zakarian competed as well as a challenger on Iron Chef America in May 2010 where he faced Masaharu Morimoto and lost with a score of 57 to 43.
+He has appeared numerous times on Food Network's Chopped series as a judge with fellow restaurateurs Scott Conant, Chris Santos, Aarón Sánchez, Amanda Freitag, Marcus Samuelsson, Marc Murphy, Maneet Chauhan, and Alex Guarnaschelli since the show began.
+He appeared in the Food Network's series 24 Hour Restaurant Battle, also as a judge.
+He has been on Top Chef as a judge and appeared on Hell's Kitchen.

+Zakarian competed as a challenger on Iron Chef America in May 2010 facing Masaharu Morimoto and lost with a score of 57 to 43.
 Zakarian was named the winner of The Next Iron Chef in December 2011, defeating Elizabeth Falkner in the season finale.
-In January 2014, Zakarian became a co-host on the Food Network's series The Kitchen along with Jeff Mauro, Katie Lee, Marcela Valladolid and Sunny Anderson.
-Zakarian has also appeared on Cutthroat Kitchen as a judge ("Well, Hot Clam!") and contestant ("Judging Judges").
-In 2016, he began hosting the Food Network series Cooks vs. Cons, where judges try to determine if a winning dish was done by a professional chef or a home cook.
+In January 2014, he became a co-host on the Food Network's series The Kitchen along with Jeff Mauro, Katie Lee, Marcela Valladolid, and Sunny Anderson.
+Zakarian has also appeared on Cutthroat Kitchen as a judge ("Well, Hot Clam!") and a contestant ("Judging Judges").
+In 2016, he began hosting the Food Network series Cooks vs. Cons; on the show, judges try to determine if a winning dish was made by a professional chef or a home cook.
+Zakarian competed on Wildcard Kitchen in 2025 for an episode where Chopped judges competed.

 Personal life

 Zakarian married Margaret Anne Williams, a marketing executive, in 2005.
-They have two daughters, Anna and Madeline, and one son, George.
+They have three children.
 He was previously married to Heather Karaman for approximately ten years.